akhettar/docker-db/README.md

 ![hard working man](pushing-cart.png)

 This is a Go library to run database containers as part of running the integration tests.
-The following DB are supported
+The following databases are supported:

 * MySQL
 * Postgres
 * MongoDB - DocumentDB